aimms/how-to/C_Mathematical_Modeling/193-check-if-variables-satisfy-constraints.rst

   dialogMessage("Variable values are feasible for all constraints") ; endif ;

-After running the above code, you will get the message that assignment `x=1\ ,\ y=1` does not satisfy all the constraints.
+After running the above code, you will get the message that assignment :math:`x=1\ ,\ y=1` does not satisfy all the constraints.

-.. download
+The example code above is available in a complete AIMMS project, attached below.

-You can download the above example code in a complete AIMMS project.
-Please note that this file can only be opened in AIMMS versions 3.11 and newer.
+:download:`/Resources/193-check-if-variables-satisfy-constraints/Check-Solution.aimmspack`